More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Fraction Calculator

 Free fraction calculator with step-by-step working.
-Add, subtract, multiply, divide and simplify fractions or mixed numbers — instant decimal and percentage.
+Add, subtract, multiply, divide and simplify fractions or mixed numbers, with instant decimal and percent.

 =